Here’s my commentary as a republican on the end of another Elizabethan age, commissioned by New Indian Express

 But there were many other such years.
 In the late 1980s two of her cousins, reportedly dead, turned out to be alive.
 Katherine and Nerissa Bowes-Lyon had been consigned to the Royal Earlswood Institution for Mental Defectives in 1941, along with three other cousins, Etheldreda, Idonea and Rosemary Fane.

-Just imagine what a difference it might have made to the lives so many if the royal family had acknowledged and accepted these women instead of locking them away.
+Just imagine what a difference it might have made to the lives of so many if the royal family had acknowledged and accepted these women instead of locking them away.

 More recently the scandal of Prince Andrew’s association with Jeffrey Epstein and under age girls would cost her dearly.
 But none of this appeared to dent her personal reputation, and she remained welcome and admired around the world.